ekrell/ekrell.github.io/_posts/2021-06-16-another-clear-day.md

 |:--:|
 | GoPro Hero 4 and 9 mounted for underwater and above-water views |

 I made a slight modification to the GoPro setup.
 Before, the underwater GoPro Hero 4 was attached portside and the Hero 9 starboard.
 But I am very interested in comparing the view from each camera, so I positioned them on the same side with some overlap.
 I had to angle the above-water camera to avoid having the submerged camera take up too much of the view.
-The setup is currently a very crude zip-tie job (I know how to reuse zipties, so don’t comment about single-use plastics).
+The setup is currently a very crude zip-tie job (I know - single-use plastics - but I do [re-use them](https://www.instructables.com/How-to-Reuse-Zip-Ties-1/)).

-Two recording sequences were made, one in the morning (~9:30 AM) and in the afternoon (~12:30 PM).
+Two recording sequences were made, one in the morning (~9:30 AM) and another in the afternoon (~12:30 PM).
 The morning footage was obtained by deploying a drift anchor to capture steady, clear imagery as best as possible despite the very shallow water.
 Recall that, while shallow water is targeted because it can be seen from a surface vehicle, the motion blur can be substantial.

 [Morning footage](https://www.youtube.com/watch?v=hMgJT-kqP-0)